cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.csharp.md

 - *Type:* double

-A port number to use for the upstream resolver.
-Defaults to `53`.
+A port number to use for upstream resolver.
+Defaults to 53 if unspecified.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_gateway_policy#port ZeroTrustGatewayPolicy#port}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_gateway_policy#port ZeroTrustGatewayPolicy#port}

 ---